jayeshsadhwani99/dataStructures/README.md

 # Data Structures

+This document accompanies and was written with the help of this [video](https://www.youtube.com/watch?v=B31LgI4Y4DQ).

+I'll add the timestamps for the snippets too.

 A data structure is a way to store and organinze data in a computer, so that it can be used effectively